Skip to main content

 3DS (3D Secure) is an online payment authentication protocol that enhances anti-fraud efforts.
 It requires cardholders to undergo an additional layer of verification, such as a one-time password or biometric scan, during online transactions.
 It is also the most common implementation of Secure Customer Authentication (SCA) for regulations such as PSD2.

-In this guide, we will set up the Basis Theory 3DS SDK to start a 3DS transaction in a frontend web application, and securely authenticate it using the Basis Theory Platform.
+In this guide, we will set up the Basis Theory 3DS SDK to start a 3DS Customer Initiated Transaction (CIT) in a frontend web application, and securely authenticate it using the Basis Theory Platform.
+If you are looking to authenticate a Merchant Initiated Transaction (MIT), please refer to the MIT Guide.

 3D Secure is an Enterprise feature.
 Contact support@basistheory.com to request access.